LimeChain/gosemble/docs/2-go-to-wasm.md

 #### 2.5.2.1.
 Basic features

-All basic types, slices, all regular control flow including switch, closures and bound methods are supported, `defer` keyword is almost entirely supported, with the exception of deferring some builtin functions, interfaces are quite stable and should work well in almost all cases.
+All basic types, slices, all regular control flow including switch, closures and bound methods are supported, `defer` keyword is almost entirely supported, except deferring some builtin functions, interfaces are quite stable and should work well in almost all cases.
 Type switches and type asserts are also supported, as well as calling methods on interfaces.
 The only exception is comparing two interface values.
 Maps are usable but not complete.
 You can use any type as a value, but only some types are acceptable as map keys (strings, integers, pointers, and structs/arrays that contain only these types).
 Also, they have not been optimized for performance and will cause linear lookup times in some cases.

 #### 2.5.2.2.
 Memory Management